-With Organic September here, we wanted to delve a little deeper into why Organic is so important right now...
+We only use organic ingredients to make our protein and superfoods, which is why we wanted to delve a little deeper into why Organic is so important...

 In the face of climate change, diet related ill-health and widespread decline in wildlife, the need to change our food systems has never been greater.